yakshaving-art/alertsnitch/README.md

 In case of failure it will return a 500 and will write the error in the response payload.

-## Liveliness probe
+### Liveliness probe

-AlertSnitch offers a `/-/health` endpoint which will return 200 as long as the MySQL database is reachable.
+AlertSnitch offers a `/-/health` endpoint which will return 200 as long as the MySQL/Postgres database is reachable.

 In case of error it will return a 500 and will write the error in the response payload.

-## Metrics
+### Metrics

-AlertSnitch provides Prometheus metrics on `/metrics` as per prometheus convention.
+AlertSnitch provides Prometheus metrics on `/metrics` as per Prometheus convention.

-## Security
+### Security

 There is no offering of security of any kind.
 AlertSnitch is not ment to be exposed to the internet but to be executed in an internal network reachable by the alert manager.

-## Grafana Compatibility
+### Grafana Compatibility

-AlertSnitch writes alerts in such a way that they can be explored using Grafana's MySQL Data Source plugin.
+AlertSnitch writes alerts in such a way that they can be explored using Grafana's MySQL/Postgres Data Source plugin.
 Refer to Grafana documentation for further instructions.

 ## Testing locally